 “The fact is consumers tend to stick with their go-to drink if ordering through regular online retail channels, which tend to inevitably favor the big boys, and this is why platforms like Flaviar are so important to smaller producers,” he says.
 “Discovery and a diversity of flavor [are] a fundamental part of what we’re all about.”

-Why We Chose It: Taster’s is a textbook example of what one would want in a club: interesting bourbons, one price ($84, including shipping), frequency variability, and thorough educational materials.
+Why You Should Try It: Taster’s is a textbook example of what one would want in a monthly club: interesting bourbons, one price ($84, including shipping), frequency variability, and thorough educational materials.

 Members' bottle shop

 Taster’s Club takes pride in its atypical selections ranging from Washington, D.C.
 (Buckshee Bourbon), Iowa (Cedar Ridge), to the heart of Kentucky Bourbon Country (Bardstown Bourbon Company).
 “We like surprising our members with new, interesting bottles so you can try something new, expand your [palate], and maybe even discover a new favorite,” according to the company's website.
 Members gain entry into the house Bottle Shop, and gift-givers are enthusiastic about how the club caters to them with personalized certificates and more.